thxcks/Public/README.md

 Each script includes a simple login setup: on the first run, you’ll set a password, which you’ll use for future access to the tool.

+> [!WARNING]
+> These scripts are designed to be temporary, with minimal password protection as a basic deterrent.
+Not secure for extended online use—remove after use.

 ## List of Scripts and Usage

 In the example, we use `wget` to download the tools, but you’re free to download and upload them using any method that suits your workflow.

 <h2>Plugin Tester</h2>